Welcome to COIN – a free healthcare program for sex workers in an affirming, supportive environment.

 Callen-Lorde uses the Youth Women’s Empowerment Network of sex trade, which defines it as “any form of being sexual (or the idea of being sexual) in exchange for money, gifts, safety, drugs, hormones or survival needs such as housing, food, clothes or immigration and documentation- whether you get to keep the money/goods/service/or someone else profits from these acts”.
 This means we support people engaged in any form of sexual labor, be it camming, escorting, stripping, BDSM, and all other forms of sex work.
 In a nutshell, if you tell us you are a sex worker of any kind, you are welcome in this program.

-In order to maintain the confidentiality and safety of our patients, we will not be indicating on your chart that you have been enrolled in the sex worker program.
+In order to maintain the confidentiality and safety of our patients, we will not be indicating in your chart that you have been enrolled in the sex worker program but instead it will indicate that you have been enrolled in the COIN program.

 We realize many sex workers have concerns about what is documented in their medical chart.
 Our providers will work with you to make sure you are comfortable with everything that gets written down or recorded during your visit.

 When any patient’s chart at Callen-Lorde is subpoenaed, there are several steps that are taken to protect confidentiality of records.
 When any request is made to disclose information by a law enforcement official a lawyer and/or the Compliance and Privacy Officers review the subpoena prior to any disclosure of records.
 This is to ensure all proper channels have been followed by requesting a subpoena, and that we are able to disclose the least amount of information necessary to law enforcement.
 Whatever records are disclosed to law enforcement will be reported to the patient.
 Unless specifically requested, only basic information will be disclosed.